Discovering...

 2nd class

-The longest standard route connects Morocco's two most-visited cities.
-There is no direct east-west rail line, so all trains route through Casablanca.
-Three direct trains daily make the full journey without requiring a change.
-The trip is long but scenic, crossing the entire north-south gradient of Morocco's Atlantic lowlands.
-Many travelers prefer to break this into two segments with a night in Casablanca or Rabat.
-The direct trains include a cafe car serving coffee, tea, and sandwiches.
+The longest standard route connecting Morocco's two most-visited cities.
+No direct east-west rail line exists, so all trains route through Casablanca.
+Three direct daily services make the full run without requiring a platform change.
+The trip is long but covers the entire north-south gradient of Morocco's Atlantic lowlands.
+Many travelers split this into two legs with a night in Casablanca or Rabat.
+Direct trains have a cafe car with coffee, tea, and sandwiches.

-Tip: For comfort on the 7-hour journey, first class is worth the premium.
-Alternatively, consider the overnight bus (CTM from 180 MAD) or domestic flights (from 400 MAD one-way).
-Charge your phone -- power outlets are available in first class.
+Tip: For the 7-hour journey, first class is worth every dirham.
+Alternatively, consider CTM overnight buses (from 180 MAD) or domestic flights (from 400 MAD one-way).
+Power outlets are available in first class -- charge your devices.

 from 170 MAD (combined)